 Here is some useful information to help you apply for financial aid for the first time at the University of Colorado Boulder.

-- We encourage you to complete the Free Application for Federal Student Aid (FAFSA) by March 1 to ensure that you will get full consideration for limited funds.
+- We encourage you to complete the Free Application for Federal Student Aid (FAFSA) as soon as possible to ensure you get full consideration for limited funds.

 - Submit your final high school transcript that confirms graduation and any college transcripts to the Office of Admissions prior to the start of school.
 Financial aid cannot be applied to your bill until this is complete.

 - Check your email often to stay on top of your financial aid application.
 If we need additional information to complete your financial aid application, we will email you.

 - View the types of aid you may be eligible for.

 - You will receive email notification if we need additional information from you or when your financial aid offer is ready.

 - Loans must be accepted in Buff Portal once you have access.
 Grants, scholarships, and work-study are automatically accepted for you.

 - Federal Direct Subsidized and Unsubsidized Loans require entrance counseling and a Master Promissory Note (MPN).
 Parent PLUS Loans also require an MPN to be completed by the borrower.
 You will need to be complete these requirements the first time you borrow a loan at CU Boulder.
 Both can be completed at studentaid.gov.

 - We encourage loan borrowers to use the Loan Repayment Calculator to estimate monthly payment amounts.
 You can use this calculator to project how much you will borrow in the next four years.